© International Society of Political Psychology

 11. Footnotes should be avoided.
 When their use is absolutely necessary, footnotes should be numbered consecutively using Arabic numerals and should be typed at the bottom of the page to which they refer.
 Place a line above the footnote, so that it is set off from the text.
 Use the appropriate superscript numeral for citation in the text.

-14. Please contact Tamar Trocki at PoliticalPsychology@idc.ac.il with any additional questions or concerns.
+16. Please contact Dr Sarah Scuzzarello at firstname.lastname@example.org with any additional questions or concerns.
 To assist authors, an appropriate copyright assignment form will be supplied by the editorial office once the manuscript has been accepted for publication.

-15. Book Reviews: Books for potential review, should be submitted to Political Psychology journal’s Book Review Editor, Kristin Monroe at KRMonroe@uci,edu.
+17. Book Reviews: Books for potential review, should be submitted to Political Psychology journal’s Book Review Editor, Kristen Monroe at KRMonroe@uci.edu.

 IMPORTANT: Online production tracking is now available for your article through Wiley-Blackwell’s Author Services.
 Author Services enables authors to track their article – once it has been accepted – through the production process to publication online and in print.
 Authors can check the status of their articles online and choose to receive automated e-mails at key stages of production.
 The author will receive an e-mail with a unique link that enables them to register and have their article automatically added to the system.
 Please ensure that a complete e-mail address is provided when submitting the manuscript.
 Visit http://authorservices.wiley.com/bauthor/ for more details on online production tracking and for a wealth of resources including FAQs and tips on article preparation, submission and more.